 1) An employer-sponsored, level-funded, Limited-Day Health Plan for little employers or carve-out classes of great employers, or

 2) A Limited-advantage Indemnity Plan for large employers with part-time, hourly, or seasonal employees; or presentation and affinity groups.

-Both can be customized or structured with acceptable premiums or no deductibles.
+Both can customize or structured with acceptable premiums or no deductibles.
 The plans are high in potential coverage, guaranteed issue, to include upfront, day-one advantages — healthcare you could use.

-This is how a insurance company and how many insurance companies works in United States.
+This is how an insurance company and how many insurance companies work in United States.
 So we hope that you get all the information that you want.
 So, go and grab your insurance as soon as possible.